 Normally, the ingredients I have, influence my baking and not vice-versa.
 In the case of this Orange Loaf Cake, I used:

 - flour type 0 (which is less refined than the double zero 00).
-You can use unbleached all-purpose flour, but also whole wheat flour, or spelt flour;
+You can use unbleached all-purpose flour, but also spelt flour or whole wheat flour;

 - organic oranges from the farmers' market, since I am going to use both the juice and the zest;

-- organic beet sugar I bought in Japan during my last visit.
+- organic cane sugar (I used beet sugar I bought in Japan during my last visit).
 You can use any sugar you have, better if raw or unrefined;

-- peanut oil, which is the only vegetable oil I buy and use it for frying and baking;
+- a vegetable oil or a light olive oil (I often use peanut oil, which is the only vegetable oil I buy and use it for frying and baking);

 - organic 'lievito vanigliato', the Italian vanilla-flavored equivalent of baking powder.